Little Vintage Baking

 • In the bowl of an electric mixer fitted with the paddle attachment, whip butter and confectioner's sugar for 6-8 minutes on medium speed until very light and fluffy.

-• Add in a pinch of salt, cereal milk and vanilla.
+• Add in a pinch of salt, 2 tablespoons of cereal milk, vanilla and a pinch of salt.
 Whip for another 5 minutes.
+If your frosting is too stiff, an additional tablespoon of cereal milk.

 • Pipe or spread the buttercream onto the cupcakes.
 Sprinkle Fruity Pebbles on top of each cupcake.